Alexandre94fr/VariableChecker/README.md

 No need to write and rewrite the same if statements for every class.
 Just plug and play.

-**Here’s is a typical examples of variables checks, with and without the VariableChecker :**
+**Here’s is a typical example of variables checks, with and without the VariableChecker :**

 ![VariableCheckerComparaison1](https://github.com/user-attachments/assets/a1d45565-5c95-4f08-9d10-6ac5fdb74b9b)
 ![VariableCheckerComparaison2](https://github.com/user-attachments/assets/cde0ad80-6d47-4b2d-8cd4-ca08f7781195)